3mdeb/verified-boot/measured_boot.md

 Trusted Computing Base can end up being large and its security can be difficult to audit.

-### DRTM
+### Dynamic Root of Trust for Measurement (DRTM)

-The main difference between Dynamic Root of Trust for Measurement from the SRTM is that the DRTM  does not start with the first code executed on the CPU, but with the execution of a special CPU instruction (Intel - SINIT[^Intel_txt_security_paper], AMD - SKINIT[^AMD_DRTM_guide]).
+The main difference between a Dynamic Root of Trust for Measurement and a Static Root of Trust for Measurement is that the DRTM does not start with the first instructions executed on the CPU, but with the execution of a special CPU instruction (Intel - GETSEC(SENTER)[^Intel_txt_security_paper], or AMD - SKINIT[^AMD_DRTM_guide]).
+The point where measured boot starts is not static but controlled by the code, thus its called a Dynamic RTM.

 The instruction allows to exclude the boot code, the firmware and the bootloader, from the TCB by allowing them to run during platform boot, but ensuring they won't affect the security of the platform after the special D-RTM CPU instruction is executed.
-The code executed after the DRTM initialization instruction is said to run in a measured environment (Intel), or a secure execution environment (AMD).
+The code executed after the DRTM initialization instruction is said to run in a measured launch environment (Intel), or a secure execution environment (AMD).

 ### Why use SRTM and DRTM at the same time

-Because modern CPUs include features like the Intel ME and AMD ASP, which are more privileged than any other code on the CPU, the environment in which the platform will execute code after the DRTM initialization instruction can not be entirely hermitized from them.
+Modern systems include coprocessors like the Intel ME and AMD ASP, which are more privileged than any other entity in the system, including the CPU.
+Because of that, the environment in which the platform will execute code after the DRTM initialization instruction can not be entirely hermitized from them.

 For this reason SRTM and DRTM should be used together[^Intel_txt_security_paper_srtm_and_drtm], so that the highly privileged components like Intel ME and AMD ASP can be